garrettgman/connect-cloud-great-tables-course/README.md

 # Share Great Tables with Quarto and Cloud Connect

-_Share your first great table with the world in less than 30 minutes._
+_Share your great table with the world in just a few minutes._

 </header>